signetica/MoonRise/README.md

 	bool mr.hasSet;		// There was a moonset event found in the search interval.

-	float mr.riseAz;	// Where the moon will rise/set in degrees from north.
+	float mr.riseAz;	// Where the moon will rise in degrees from north.

-	float mr.setAz;
+	float mr.setAz;		// Where the moon will set in degrees from north.

 	time_t mr.queryTime;	// The *time* passed as the third argument.

-	time_t mr.riseTime;	// The moon rise event, in GMT seconds from the Unix epoch.
+	time_t mr.riseTime;	// The moon rise event, in UTC seconds from the Unix epoch.

 	time_t mr.setTime;	// The moon set event.